Skip to main content

 • Pregnancy and Breastfeeding: Limited studies are available, so it’s important to consult a doctor before using naltrexone during pregnancy or breastfeeding.

-One of the reasons naltrexone has few side effects is its intramuscular injection delivery method.
+One of the reasons Vivitrol has few side effects is its intramuscular injection delivery method.
 By being injected into the muscle where it can slowly release into the bloodstream, the medication initially avoids going through the liver before it goes into the rest of the body.

 One of the liver’s main functions is to break down different substances, including medications.
 When any medication is able to bypass the liver initially, less of it is destroyed, leaving more of it is available.
 Thus, a patient needs a much lower dose to be effective (in the case of naltrexone injection, 70% less).